Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/archunit/docs/Ops-Rule.md

-# ArchUnit Apply Guide
+# ArchUnit operation guide

-This is a guide for applying ArchUnit in an actual project.
+This is a guide for operating ArchUnit in an actual project.

 The term "architecture violation" is used this section to mean "violates the architecture rule being tested using ArchUnit".